 Creating a cozy corner of the house or a comfortable welcoming wreath is something I love to do every fall.
-This pompom heart wreath brings a burst of color and fun to the scene.
-The huge amount of texture it has will quickly inspire everyone to relax into the coming seasons of cozy home time.
+This pom pom heart wreath DIY brings a burst of color and fun to the scene.
+The huge amount of texture it has will quickly inspire everyone to relax in the coming seasons of cozy home time.
 After making one wreath, I quickly wanted to make 100 of these beauties for every room in the house and everyone I know.

-To make the cozy pompom heart wreath you will need:
+To make the cozy pompom heart wreath DIY you will need:

 - Thick yarn in pretty subtle colors